 For much of its history, Houston was quite small and unimportant.
 In fact, nearby Galveston was more important and larger for a long time.
 After Galveston was torn apart by a hurricane, the focus shifted to the more inland city of Houston, especially after the coming of oil.
 Despite the discovery of oil, Houston remained a smaller, lesser-known city up until after World War II when one of the greatest revolutions in demographic shifts brought about by technology happened: the "Air-Conditioning Revolution".
 This is not a joke.
 The coming of air conditioning made the once inhospitable Western and Southern climates of the United States more welcoming, and a massive population shift took place, as people moved from the Rust Belt to the Sun Belt.
 Houston subsequently exploded like a weed, and it, along with other Sun Belt cities like Los Angeles and San Jose rose to prominence as some of the largest cities in the country.
 Houston spread in all directions, eventually surrounding some cities that incorporated to avoid annexation.
 These cities became enclaves, cities surrounded by the entirety of the city of Houston (this is common for other major cities in Texas as well).
 Despite being independent, these enclaves are really nothing more than self-important neighborhoods, and could largely be considered apart of Houston, except they aren't on paper.
 This has lead to controversy, as many of these enclaves, in both Houston and elsewhere, are some of the whitest, richest cities in not just Texas but the entire country.
 Discussing the merits of their existence leads to unpleasantness.
 The City of Houston has been so kind as to document its unbelievably rapid growth for us here.

 Interestingly, it also has the largest collection of skyscrapers in Texas, including the tallest building outside a central business district, the Williams Tower.
 It also has probably the most spread out skyline in the entire United States, owing to the fact that it is the largest city in the country without formal zoning laws.
+This is not an historical accident.
+It's been said that Social Security is the third rail of American politics, but that doesn't hold a candle to Houstonians' reaction to zoning proposals.
+More than one political career has been suddenly ended by embracing proposals that, while not zoning in themselves, could have led to it.
 This has led to a skyline that is more expansive than Los Angeles'note the Uptown Area by itself, home to the Williams Tower, is home to more than 23 million square feet of office space and is bigger than the downtowns of Los Angeles, Denver, or Pittsburgh, but less dense than Chicago and New York City.
 This has also, unfortunately, led to one of the most infamous cases of urban sprawl in the country, with suburbs spread out for miles in every direction.
 Much of the area (and by much, we mean all) north and west of the city remains unincorporated, mainly because of Texas' extraterritorial jurisdiction (ETJ) laws, thus placing it all effectively within the city of Houston, and making it so Houston doesn't have to annex it.
 Recently, a large area to Houston's north, The Woodlands, has been trying to incorporate.
 Houston has been amazingly conciliatory (probably due to messy annexation fights when Houston consumed the master planned communities of Clear Lake City and Kingwood), but Woodlands residents have been hit with sticker shock and this may not happen.

 From the way people drive, one might assume that street racing is a popular participator sport amongst the populace.
 The reality is that in Houston proper, an officer issuing a speeding ticket is likely to get run over by another speeder, and as such, the local police don't even bother anymore.
 This is not true in the suburbs, though, and some of them are speed traps out of nightmares.
 Despite this (or maybe because of it), traffic in Houston is infamously bad, and its best to avoid the expressways during certain times of the day.
 The beltway is usually clear though (if you don't mind paying a toll).

-Regrettably, despite the size, there's no highly developed light rail system (a 2004 line runs through downtown and parts south, but a major expansion of the system is getting continual delays) and the only theme park, AstroWorld, was closed in 2005 after years of poor maintenance by Six Flags and declining attendance.
+Regrettably, despite the size, there's no highly developed light rail system (a 2004 line runs through downtown and parts south, but a major expansion of the system is getting (and causing) continual delays) and the city's major theme park, Six Flags AstroWorld, was closed in 2005 after years of poor maintenance and declining attendance.

 That said, the city does have resident companies in each of the performing arts, and has some interesting takes on art: it's pretty much the art car capital of at least America.
 The city has a notable music scene, at least amongst rap and hip hop fans.
 Tejano music also rocketed to international fame here.
 Also, the city is fairly well known for its rodeo, the largest such event in the world.
 Those who know the city's history, though, find this amusing: Houston was never a cow town—it traded in cotton before Spindletop.
 After Spindletop, oil was its stock in trade and has pretty much remained so ever since, despite efforts to branch out into other sectors such as banking (the banks got bought out), aerospace (there's not as much money here as you'd think), and medicine (actually, those efforts have seen some moderate success).